 Sprinkle the flour over the cooked meat in the skillet, and stir to combine — until all the meat is coated with the flour.
 For a fool-proof method of making sure the flour does not clump, you can use a strainer: put the flour into a small strainer and tap the edge of the strainer to dust the flour over the cooked sausage in an even layer.
 It should look like a light dusting of snow all over the top of the sauce, and your flour will NOT clump when you stir it in, using this method.

-Season the finished gravy with salt & pepper, and serve over hot biscuits right away — with sausage patties on the side.
+Check the finished gravy for seasoning and finish with a little more salt & pepper, if necessary.
+Serve over hot biscuits right away — with sausage patties on the side.

 If you have a favorite biscuit recipe, then you go right ahead and make up a batch of biscuits.
 For me, this falls under the “pick your battles” category and I believe you can buy pre-made biscuits which turn out just fine (I prefer the bag of individually frozen biscuits that you put onto a cookie sheet and bake — they turn out just fine).
 I also like to line my sheet pan with parchment paper to place the biscuits on, to ensure they will not stick, and easy removal after they are baked.